migtools/labs/mtc/README.md

 ## Goals

-* Migrate several application workloads (both stateful and stateless) from an OpenShift 3.11 cluster to an OpenShift 4.x cluster using the Cluster Application Migration Tool (CAM)
-* Utilize the Control Plane Migration Assistance Tool (CPMA) to generate a detailed report identifying areas of custom configuration that need to be considered as part of application migration planning.
+* Migrating applications from Red Hat OpenShift 3 clusters to Red Hat OpenShift 4 clusters using the Migration Toolkit for Containers (MTC) provided by OpenShift Container Platform 4 leveraging both the UI and API.

+* Use cases that migrate applications preserving state, including how to migrate OpenShift Container Storage 3 (Gluster) to OpenShift Container Storage 4 (Ceph).

+* Tips, techniques, and best-practices for debugging failed migrations.

 ## Setup Steps